ietf-scim-wg/draft-sehgal-scim-delta-query/draft-sehgal-scim-delta-query.md

 # Using Delta Query to track changes

 ## Obtaining the First Delta Token
 A client will typically prepare for establishing recurring delta query requests by first performing a full Scan on the SCIM service provider.
-The GET request used for the initial full Scan MUST include the deltaQuery parameter and MUST not include the deltaToken parameter.
+The GET request used for the initial full Scan MUST include the deltaQuery parameter and MUST NOT include the deltaToken parameter.

 In response to the full scan query the server